choo121600/airflow/airflow-core/docs/security/audit_logs.rst

    * - ``owner``
      - Identity of the actor: username for user actions, "airflow" for system events
    * - ``dag_id``
-     - Identifier of the affected DAG (when applicable)
+     - Identifier of the affected Dag (when applicable)
    * - ``task_id``
      - Identifier of the affected task (when applicable)
    * - ``run_id``
-     - Specific DAG run identifier for tracking execution instances
+     - Specific Dag run identifier for tracking execution instances
    * - ``try_number``
      - Attempt number for task retries and re-executions
    * - ``map_index``
      - Index for dynamically mapped tasks
    * - ``logical_date``
-     - Logical execution date of the DAG run
+     - Logical execution date of the Dag run
    * - ``extra``
      - JSON-formatted additional context (parameters, error details, etc.)